artlantis/MagentoTutorial/Lessons Learned - Adding-a-new-Module-to-git-and-modman/readme.md

 Let's assume we want to create a new module "Magentotutorial_Weblog"

-Create a new folder in the git master directory
+Open a console, create a new folder in the git master directory

 <!-- language: lang-bash -->

 	cd /home/dev/Dropbox/git-master-magento
 	mkdir Magento-Module-Magentotutorial_Weblog.git

-Open a console, navigate into the new folder and create a git bare repository.
+Navigate into the new folder and create a git bare repository.

 <!-- language: lang-bash -->

-	cd "/home/dev/Dropbox/git-master-magento/Magento-Module-Magentotutorial_Weblog.git"
+	cd "Magento-Module-Magentotutorial_Weblog.git"
     git init --bare

 ![Screenshot of new bare repository](files/new-git-bare-repo.png)